Dr. Shannon joined The Dog Clinic team in 2016, having moved to Hobart following three years working in a busy small animal practice in Melbourne.

 Aside from vetting, after work you will find Lucy outdoors in the mountains and where she loves exploring, her interests include hiking, mountain biking, kayaking and climbing.

-Dr Grace Russell Veterinary Surgeon
+Dr Grace Russell Veterinary Consultant

 Dr Grace grew up in country Victoria and spent much of her childhood on her grandparents dairy farm.